 If insufficient airflow doesn’t seem to be the issue, then something else is causing your AC freeze up.
 If this is the case, simply defrosting it won’t repair the trouble.
 The evaporator coil will probably keep freezing unless you repair the main symptom.
 Get in touch with an HVAC specialist to look for problems with your air conditioner, which can include:

 - Refrigerant leak: AC units keep using refrigerant, so it shouldn’t get used up.
 Not enough refrigerant is a sign of a leak somewhere.
 Only a technician can find the leak, fix it, and recharge the system to the proper amount.

 - Grimy evaporator coil: If dirt builds up on the coil, air can’t reach it, and it’s apt to freeze.

 - Nonfunctional blower: A defective motor or unbalanced fan could stop airflow over the evaporator coil.

-The next time your AC freezes up, get in touch with the ACE-certified professionals at Komfort Air to take care of the issue.
+The next time your AC freezes up, get in touch with the ACE-certified professionals at Komfort Air Service Experts to take care of the issue.
 We have a lot of experience helping homeowners troubleshoot their air conditioners, and we’re confident we can get things running again in no time.
 Contact us at 704-705-8135 to get air conditioning repair in Charlotte with us now.